Schlotzsky's

 Schlotzsky's is an American franchise chain of restaurants, specializing in sandwiches and pizza.
 The company is headquartered in Atlanta, Georgia.
 Schlotzsky's has over 310 franchised and company-owned locations throughout the United States.
 Most locations are in the south and southwestern United States, but the company is expanding into areas across the country, particularly the north and southeast.

-Schlotzsky's is now owned by GoTo Foods.
+On November 21, 2006, Schlotzsky's was acquired by Focus Brands, which on February 21, 2024, rebranded to GoTo Foods.

 History

 In 1971, Don and Dolores Dissman founded the company in a "small, hole-in-the-wall shop" in Austin, Texas, on South Congress.
 The initial menu consisted of one sandwich, called "The Original," consisting of mixed meats, cheeses and black olives on a freshly made, toasted bun."
 It was based on the muffuletta sandwich.
 In 1981, the company had 100 franchise stores when real estate investors, John and Jeff Wooley and Gary Bradley, purchased the company for less than $3 million.
 Bradley split with the Wooleys in 1982, with Bradley taking the real estate business while the Wooleys kept the chain.

 The Wooleys expanded Schlotzsky's menu to include specialty pizzas, toasted wraps, salads, soups, and other items.
 The Wooleys also took the company public on 15 December 1995, trading as BUNZ on NASDAQ.